-Repeat three sets of each exercise and take a one minute break between exercises to allow heart rate to return to normal before continuing.
+Repeat three sets of each exercise and take a one-minute break between workouts to allow the heart rate to return to normal before continuing.
 However, feel free to rest for as long as you need if your body tells you it needs more time.
-Remember that this is only temporary soreness from working out after not doing so for awhile!
+Remember that this is only temporary soreness from working out after not doing so for a while!

 The information in this article is not intended as a substitute for professional medical advice.
-You should consult with your doctor before beginning any new diet or exercise program, including fitness programs like losing belly fat or working something with your upper body!
+Before beginning any new diet or exercise program, you should consult your doctor, including fitness programs like losing belly fat or working something with your upper body!